JonaMG0812/Odoo-Testing-Framework/README.md

    5) On some cases: Add TestNG library to Java Build Path
    7) Run the script

+## Scaffolding and Directory tree
+This framework is using POM because reduce code duplication and improves test maintenance, you can view the directory tree to get a general view of structure.

+## Data to test
+WIP

 ## Test Cases

    1) Load Odoo Page